therealsphinx/support.balsamiq.com/content/sales/hostedpluginstos.md

 If you notice this not being the case, please report the bug to us following the guidelines [below](#what-should-i-do-if-i-find-a-security-vulnerability-in-your-services).

-In order to provide functionality such as autosave and real-time-collaboration, the Google Drive and JIRA Cloud plugins store a temporary copy of your projects on our servers, but regularly send the data back to the platform for official storage (as a Google Drive file or as a JIRA issue attachment).
+In order to provide functionality such as autosave and real-time-collaboration, the Google Drive, Confluence Cloud and JIRA Cloud plugins store a temporary copy of your projects on our servers, but regularly send the data back to the platform for official storage (as a Google Drive file or as a JIRA issue attachment).

 We keep this temporary data for 30 days.
 If there are errors sending it to the platform, we might keep the data for longer, as a backup.